-If weight is shown, the Setpoint values (except for Timer) will be scaled to produce the wanted batch size.
+If a weight value is shown, the Setpoint values (except for Timer) will be scaled to produce the shown batch size.

-(Batch weight can be edited in the range 0.001 to 999999.0 units.)
+(Batch weight can be edited in the range 0.001 to 999999 units.)
 NOTE!
 Strange effects may appear if 'Unit' for a Pulse batch activity differs from 'Measurement unit' for the instrument, or if Weigh in and Weigh out activities are used in the same batching sequence.